 At least one lunch will be provided, served in the Maseeh College atrium.
 Other lunches can easily be found in the neighborhood–this is a college campus, and good, inexpensive food abounds.
 There is a small food cart pod just across the street from the Maseeh College.

 The banquet will be held at the Crystal Ballroom, 1332 West Burnside, an old-fashioned brewpub that is also a mainstay of the Portland music scene .
+The ballroom features a huge chandelier, a wood dance floor floating on springs, lots of period details, and interesting beers brewed on the premises.
 You can walk there from the conference hotel in half an hour, or you can avoid most of the walking by taking public transit.

 Portland has a thriving foodie scene, with all manner of restaurants–ethnic, locavore, steakhouse, etc., etc. We count on your ability to use Google and Yelp to find appealing choices.
 Nevertheless, here are a few of our personal favorites: